Dmytro-Posyliuzhnyi/ml-learning-journal/Introduction/Gradient Descent.md

 At this point, the model has found the best parameters (or is very close to it), and further updates don't improve performance significantly.

+## Types of Gradient Descent

+Gradient descent can be very sensitive to choice of the learning rate $`\alpha`$.
+It can be also slow for large datasets.
+Fortunately, there are several improved versions of gradient descent.
+Typical gradient descent uses the entire training set to compute the gradients, which can be computationally expensive for large datasets.
+**Stochastic Gradient Descent (SGD)**, on the other hand, uses only a single example or a small subset of the training set to compute the gradients, which makes it more computationally efficient. **Mini-Batch Gradient Descent** strikes a balance between **Gradient Descent** and **SGD** by computing the gradient based on a **small subset of data points** (mini-batch).
+There are a lot of other improvements of **GD** which are out of the scope of this introduction notes.

 ## Implementation

 In [Gradient Descent.py](https://github.com/Dmytro-Posyliuzhnyi/ml-learning-journal/blob/main/Introduction/Code/Gradient%20Descent.py) I've included a basic implementation of gradient descent that tries to find the best model parameters to predict sales based on spending on radio advertising.
 I used Jupyter to execute it.
 The dataset was found on the wiki for the book "Hundred Page Machine Learning".